Support is Available When You Need It

 You can also call us for emotional support, as often as you need.
 We know living with Alzheimer’s can be overwhelming at times.
 Remember, we are here for you, all day and every day.

 The Alzheimer's Association - Nancy and James Grosfeld Center at Henry Ford Neuroscience Institute is designed to provide a comprehensive, state-of-the-art system of health care delivery for individuals served by Henry Ford Health System who have a diagnosis of Alzheimer's disease or related dementia.
 The program will pair a counselor from the Alzheimer's Association with a neurologist or diagnosing physician at Henry Ford Hospital in Detroit and Henry Ford West Bloomfield Hospital.
 Following a diagnosis of Alzheimer's or related dementia, families will be seen by the on-site counselor for development of a care plan.

-Stress and Depression can take a toll on individuals with Alzheimer's disease or a related dementia, as well as their caregivers.
-In order to reduce this stress and depression, Care Consultation is designed to meet the needs of the caregiver, as well as individuals diagnosed with dementia.
+Stress and depression can take a toll on individuals living with Alzheimer's disease or a related dementia, and their caregivers.
+Care Consultation is designed to meet the needs of the caregiver, and individuals diagnosed with dementia.
 Aspects of this program include a comprehensive assessment of needs, the creation of a person-centered plan of care and the coordination of appropriate resources.
-Education, coping strategies, effective communication, problem solving, understanding behaviors, and planning for the future are topics that are often addressed in a supportive and confidential environment.
+Education, coping strategies, effective communication, problem solving, understanding behaviors and planning for the future are topics often addressed in a supportive and confidential environment.

-A New and Innovative Program, the Wraparound Program helps families and their loved ones with Alzheimer's Disease and other related dementias to manage behavioral challenges successfully by working with community and family teams to identify needed resources, and provide support, education and counseling services.
+Wraparound program helps families and their loved ones with Alzheimer's disease and other related dementias to manage behavioral challenges successfully by working with the community and family teams to identify needed resources and provide support, education and counseling services.